 The sun goes down, but the beach party doesn’t stop.
-If you like to enjoy nightlife, Caye Caulker has plenty of it.
+If you like to enjoy nightlife, Caye Caulker has some fun spots.
 Reggae music fills the street, and there is an abundance of rum drinks to go around.
 Rum is the drink of the island, and you can get a fifth of rum for about $3 at any of the grocery stores.
 There are also plenty of restaurants and bars serving refreshing drinks and tasty bites.

 The Lazy Lizard and Sports Bar are popular hangouts all day long and into the night hours.
 They both play nonstop music, have various games set up, and are located on the beach.
 There are plenty of other bars that have pool tables and a fun atmosphere as well.
 The best part is that they are all within walking distance of each other.